Policies

 • Research instruction sessions must be requested at least 3 days in advance.

-• Assignments must be sent to the librarian instructor at least 3 days in advance.
+• Assignments must be sent to the librarian at least 3 days in advance.

 • Instructors must attend the session with students.